datacarpentry/python-ecology-lesson/episodes/01-starting-with-data.md

 surveys_df.groupby('species_id')['record_id'].count()['DO']
 ```

+> ## Challenge - Make a list
+>
+>  What's another way to create a list of species and associated `count` of the
+>  records in the data?
+Hint: you can perform `count`, `min`, etc functions on
+>  groupby DataFrames in the same way you can perform them on regular DataFrames.
+{: .challenge}

 ## Basic Math Functions

 If we wanted to, we could perform math on an entire column of our data.
 For